PPOSHGROUP/PPoSh-Meetings/04-2017/DscIntro_PawelJarosz/Readme.md

 ```

-Now you should wait and appropriate permissions should get applied to the windows client.
+Now you should wait and appropriate configuration should get applied to the windows client.